Data-Advantage/vibestack/example/storyd/product-requirements.md

 - **Acceptance Criteria**:
   - Search and filter users by various attributes
   - View detailed user information and activity
-  - Manually adjust credits or subscription status
+  - Manually adjust credits or account status
   - Reset passwords and help with account issues
   - Implement account holds or suspensions when needed
   - Audit trail of administrative actions